Adam Yauch

-Adam Nathaniel Yauch (/jaʊk/ YOWK; August 5, 1964 - May 4, 2012), also known by the stage name MCA, was an American rapper, bassist, filmmaker, and a founding member of the hip hop group Beastie Boys.
-Besides his musical work, he also directed many of the band's music videos and did much of their promotional photography, often using the pseudonym Nathanial Hörnblowér for such work.
+Adam Nathaniel Yauch (/jaʊk/ YOWK; August 5, 1964 – May 4, 2012), known professionally as MCA, was an American rapper, musician, filmmaker, and activist who was a founding member of the hip hop group Beastie Boys.
+He directed many of the band's music videos and did much of their promotional photography, often using the pseudonym Nathanial Hörnblowér.

 Yauch founded Oscilloscope Laboratories, an independent film production and distribution company based in New York City.
-As a Buddhist, he was involved in the Tibetan independence movement and organized the Tibetan Freedom Concert.
-He died in 2012 from parotid cancer, after which Beastie Boys disbanded.
+As a Buddhist, he was involved in the Tibetan independence movement, started the Milarepa Fund, and organized the Tibetan Freedom Concert.
+He died in 2012 from parotid cancer, after which the Beastie Boys disbanded.

-Early life and education
+Early life, family, and education

 Born in Brooklyn, New York City, Yauch was an only child.
-His father, Noel, was an architect, and his mother, Frances, a social worker.
+His father Noel was an architect, and his mother, Frances, a social worker.
 She was Jewish and his father Catholic, but he had a non-religious upbringing in Brooklyn Heights.

-Yauch attended Edward R. Murrow High School in Brooklyn's Midwood neighborhood.
-In high school, he taught himself to play the bass guitar and formed Beastie Boys from hardcore punk band Young Aborigines, with John Berry, Kate Schellenbach, and Michael Diamond.
-They played their first show—while still a hardcore punk band in the vein of Reagan Youth—on his 17th birthday.
-Yauch attended Bard College for two years before dropping out.
+Yauch attended Edward R. Murrow High School in Midwood, Brooklyn.
+In high school, he taught himself to play the bass guitar and formed the Beastie Boys from hardcore punk band Young Aborigines, with John Berry, Kate Schellenbach, and Michael Diamond.
+They played their first show on his 17th birthday.
+Yauch attended Bard College, studying electronic music for two years before dropping out.